-Segway Ninebot MAX G2 UAE Review: Is It Worth AED 4000 in Dubai?
+Segway Ninebot MAX G2 UAE Review: Is It Worth AED 4,000 in Dubai?
+(Now AED 2,750)

 You’re staring at the Ninebot MAX G2 price in Dubai and thinking: “AED 4,000 for an e-scooter… am I crazy?”